khansabih/BigText/README.md

 5. add flutter to path

 6. run "flutter run --release"

+7. Make sure to have active internet connection.